Automating the Wrong Thing

 The Case Against Lawns Themselves

-Then there’s the elephant.
-A monoculture grass lawn is an ecological dead zone whether you mow it with a robot or a goat.
-Robotic mowers don’t address any of the actual problems with lawns:
+Then there is the thing the machine cannot touch.
+A monoculture grass lawn is an ecological dead zone whether you cut it with a robot or graze it down with a goat.
+None of the robot’s cleverness reaches a single one of the actual problems with a lawn:

 - They still require irrigation in dry climates.